Practice direction 5

 5.1.3 Records..
 Rule 20 governs the provision of the Record and this practice direction applies to Records reproduced overseas as well to as those reproduced in England.
 All agents should draw it to the attention of their professional clients overseas as necessary.
-There is a distinction between the certified record i.e. that which is certified by the registrar overseas and the reproduced record which is produced from the certified record for the purposes of the proceedings before the Judicial Committee.
+There is a distinction between the certified record i.e. that which is certified by the registrar overseas and the reproduced record which is extracted from the certified record for the purposes of the proceedings before the Judicial Committee.
 Not all the documents in the certified record will be needed for the proceedings before the Board.
 The parties should collaborate to reproduce a more limited and appropriately ordered and paginated record.
 This should consist of (a) a small bundle including the relevant judgments and orders made by the courts below and (b) a second bundle including such other documents as are necessary for the determination of the appeal.
 The contents and pagination of this reproduced record should correspond with that of the relevant part of the (1) electronic bundle provided by Practice Direction 9 (2) (which will include other material such as authorities) (3).
 Except in cases where the reproduced (4) record is small (100 pages or less), it should be "double-sided", i.e. printed on both sides of the page.
 Witness statements and affidavits may be included in the record.
 The original and 10 copies of the reproduced (5) record must be filed.

 5.1.4 Reproduced Records and volumes of authorities which do not comply with paragraphs 5.1.2 and 5.1.3 will not be accepted.
 Paragraphs 5.1.2 and 5.1.3 do not apply to certified Records.